CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ### Installation - Script Compilation
 **Highly important**: This script only works with CUDA 8 and Ubuntu 14 or 16.
 Otherwise, check [Manual Compilation](#manual-compilation).
 1. Required: CUDA, cuDNN, OpenCV and Atlas must be already installed on your machine.
+    1. [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn) must be installed.
+Note: We found OpenPose working ~10% faster with cuDNN 5.1 compared to cuDNN 6.
-    1. OpenCV can be installed with `apt-get install libopencv-dev`.
+    2. OpenCV can be installed with `apt-get install libopencv-dev`.
 If you have compiled OpenCV 3 by your own, follow [Manual Compilation](#manual-compilation).
 After both Makefile.config files have been generated, edit them and uncomment the line `# OPENCV_VERSION := 3`.
 You might alternatively modify all `Makefile.config.UbuntuXX` files and then run the scripts in step 2.
-    2. In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
+    3. In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
 Assuming you have OpenCV 3 compiled with the contrib module and you want to use it, append `opencv_contrib` at the end of the line `LIBRARIES += opencv_core opencv_highgui opencv_imgproc` in the `Makefile` file.
-    3. Atlas can be installed with `sudo apt-get install libatlas-base-dev`.
+    4. Atlas can be installed with `sudo apt-get install libatlas-base-dev`.
 Instead of Atlas, you can use OpenBLAS or Intel MKL by modifying the line `BLAS := atlas` in the same way as previosuly mentioned for the OpenCV version selection.
 2. Build Caffe & the OpenPose library + download the required Caffe models for Ubuntu 14.04 or 16.04 (auto-detected for the script) and CUDA 8:
 ```
 bash ./ubuntu/install_caffe_and_openpose_if_cuda8.sh